Scott2bReal/fft-gen/README.md

 # FFT Party Generator

-A party generator for Final Fantasy Tactics based on [this](https://www.reddit.com/r/finalfantasytactics/comments/q7dl5a/thought_of_an_interesting_playthough_challenge/) reddit thread.
+A random party generator for Final Fantasy Tactics based on [this](https://www.reddit.com/r/finalfantasytactics/comments/q7dl5a/thought_of_an_interesting_playthough_challenge/) reddit thread

 ### Usage